THE BENEFITS OF RECYCLING

-The electronics recycling drop-off center accepts residential electronics waste Monday through Saturday.
+The electronics recycling drop-off center accepts residential electronic waste Monday through Saturday.

 RECYCLING DROP-OFF LOCATIONS:

-Those not receiving city recycling services but who wish to be good stewards of the environment can take recyclable materials to these locations.
+Those who do not receive city recycling services but wish to be good stewards of the environment can take recyclable materials to these locations.

 NEED A ROSIE CART?